Associate Dean of Undergraduate Academic Planning; Lecturer of Writing

-Lecturer of Writing Affiliation: NYU Abu Dhabi
+Affiliation: NYU Abu Dhabi

-Education: BA (History) University of Copenhagen; MA (History) University of Copenhagen; MsEcon (Political Theory) Cardiff University; PhD(Political Theory) Cardiff University
+Education: BA History, University of Copenhagen; MA History, University of Copenhagen; MsEcon Political Theory, Cardiff University; PhD Political Theory, Cardiff University

-She has published articles in, among others, History of European Ideas, Journal of International Political Theory and Grotiana and is co-editor of Distributive Justice Debates in Political and Social Thought: perspectives on Finding a Fair Share (Routledge, 2016).
-Camilla has taught courses in political theory in the UK, Denmark, and South Africa, and serves on the editorial board for Theoria – A Journal of Social and Political Theory.
+Camilla Boisen is a Senior Lecturer of Writing at New York University Abu Dhabi.
+Previously, Camilla was a research fellow at the National History Museum, Frederiksborg Castle in Denmark.
+In South Africa, she held post-doctoral research fellowships in political theory at the University of Johannesburg and the University of the Witwatersrand.
+She has published articles in, among others, History of European Ideas, the Journal of International Political Theory, and Grotiana.
+She is co-editor of Distributive Justice Debates in Political and Social Thought: perspectives on Finding a Fair Share (Routledge, 2016).
+Camilla has taught courses in political theory and the history of political thought in the UK, Denmark, and South Africa.
+She serves on the editorial board for Theoria – A Journal of Social and Political Theory and Grotiana.